martinconnarty/Product-Knowledge-Documents/README.md

 # Vendor Details
-Yaml Files describing specific details of vendor software to aid understanding and investigation
+Yaml Files describing specific details of vendor software to aid understanding and investigation.
+Essentially standardising a software bill of materials with some extra fields.
+This

 ##
 Currently experimenting with this as an idea, I don't know if this has been done somewhere else.
 I'm hoping this could be used for documenting details of products as well as their dependencies to aid investigations and understanding.